toktok911/SudanUprising/README.md

 # SudanUprising
-This is a repository to analyse the conversations people are having regarding #SudanUprising
+This project is intending to analyse the conversations people are having about #SudanUprising